peterboda236/readinginsights.koplugin/README.md

 **Caching:** shares the same stale-while-revalidate approach as Reading insights — instant open with cached data, refreshed in the background.

+## 😴 Sleep screen

+Reading insights can replace KOReader's own sleep/lock screen with itself, so the last thing you see before the device sleeps is your reading progress instead of a generic cover or logo.

+- **Use as sleep screen** (*Settings → Use as sleep screen*): **Off** (default), **Only when locking from the file manager** (book view keeps your normal screensaver), or **File manager and book view** (always).
+- **Transition** (*Settings → Use as sleep screen → Transition*): **Instant** (default) or **Slight delay (0.1s)**, in case some other plugin/screensaver setup needs a moment before this popup takes over.
+- No double flash: while active, KOReader's own screensaver (including any "Sleeping" message overlay) is fully suppressed for that suspend/resume cycle and cleanly restored afterwards — so only this popup's own single full-screen refresh happens, instead of the stock screensaver painting first and then immediately getting replaced.

 ## Install

 1. Unpack the latest zip and copy the `readinginsights.koplugin` folder into